Volunteer travel opportunities enhance your resumé, add another facet to your life-skills, in addition to being an all-round great experience.

 Is Voluntourism the new Peace Corps, or simply a new trend?
 Let’s take a closer look at the Voluntourism phenomenon.
 The broadsheets and internet are full of arguments for and against Voluntourism.
 Basically, volunteering abroad is something we are all familiar with.
-Years ago, it was possible to explore the possibility of a year abroad, but only if you already possessed a skill such as teaching, nursing, or something practical such as carpentry.
+Years ago, one could explore the possibility of a year abroad, but only if you already possessed a skill such as teaching, nursing, or something practical such as carpentry.
 You could provide a positive impact within an impoverished community, addressing the three life basics:

 Who’s doing it?

 Today, however, there’s a new kid on the block.
 Today’s Voluntourism applicants wipe away any previous imagery of of sage, middle-aged, experienced and kindly folk, sent to instruct locals who – naturally – sit rapt at their teacher’s Birkenstock-clad feet.
-Voluntourism screams Gap Year, Twenty-something, selfies, smartphones and meaningful status updates on Facebook.
-Getting a close up of your Converse on rich red African soil is so much more Instagram friendly than just posing on Fifth Avenue.
+Voluntourism screams Gap Year, Twenty-something, selfies, smartphones and meaningful status updates on Facebook or Instagram.
+Getting a close up of your Converse on rich red African soil is so much more Insta-friendly than just posing on Fifth Avenue.
 Anyway, everyone’s doing it, aren’t they?